🔄 Update (June 15, 2026):

 An update on travel insurance

-Beware: many credit card travel insurance policies or standard travel policies exclude events related to “acts of war” or military operations.
-It is imperative to check the “war/hostilities” clause of your policy.
-If you wish to cancel on your own accord out of fear of delays, your standard insurance will likely not cover you, unless you have a specific “Cancel for Any Reason” guarantee.
+Many credit card travel insurance policies or standard travel policies exclude events related to “acts of war”, hostilities or military operations.
+Check the “war / hostilities” clause of your policy carefully.
+If you decide to cancel your trip on your own because you fear delays, standard travel insurance will often not cover the cancellation unless you have a specific “Cancel for Any Reason” guarantee.

 Will ticket prices for Asia increase?